expofp/heroku-buildpack-grafana-cloud-agent/README.md

 ```

 ### Config
-Your `Procfile` and config file  `config/grafana-agent.yml` should be placed into the application git repository root.
+Your `Procfile` and config file  `config/grafana-agent.yml` should be placed into the applications git repository root.

 The buildpack will [substitute any environment variables](https://grafana.com/docs/agent/latest/configuration/).